 One of the most heartwarming things to see is a mother cat caressing and feeding her little ones.
 Even in shelters, abandoned kittens are sometimes put with a nursing mom who will accept and nurture the motherless babies as her own.

-Call your local shelter, rescue group, or veterinarian for help if you need it, and remember; even though kittens are adorable, over 4 million animals are euthanized annually in the U.S. due to overpopulation — please spay and neuter your pets.
+Call your local shelter, rescue group, or veterinarian for help, and remember: even though kittens are adorable, over 4 million animals are euthanized annually in the U.S. due to overpopulation.
+Please spay or neuter your pets.

 Have you ever seen a mama cat reject her young?
 What did you do to help?
 Let us know in the comments below!

 The team at Dogtime has been keeping tails wagging since 2008.
 Dogtime’s mission is to keep pets out of shelters and get them adopted to good homes by providing novice and experienced owners alike with the important information needed to make them, and their pets, very happy and healthy.